WeAreMovingForward/wearemovingforward.github.io/index.md

 | X | X | X | X | X |
 | X | X | X | X | X |

 => _If you’re a venture firm,_ fill out [our Google Survey](https://goo.gl/forms/Bh5nZZbjiet5CJV23) or [submit a pull request](https://github.com/WeAreMovingForward/wearemovingforward.github.io/compare?expand=1) to share your efforts to nurture a diverse, inclusive, and harassment-free workplace.
+Not sure where to start?
+Check out resources.

 => _If you’re an entrepreneur_ and you don’t see your investor on this list, share this project with them.